You have no items in your cart. Want to get some nice things?Go shopping

 My most aggressive Wikipedia enforcer was a skinny kid from UCLA who either admired Stromboli or Metallica, because he went by the name of Master of Puppets.
 I asked Master of Puppets politely who I could go to for mediation.
 Master of Puppets told me nothing was wrong with the entry, that Bloodofox had written straight from fact, and that was good enough.

 “You must also stop asking questions,” he warned.
 “Or you will be blocked.”

-“You must stop asking ‘why?’ or you
+“You must stop asking ‘why?’ or you will be blocked.”

 I had been in the Peace Corps in Armenia so I understood Soviet Bureaucracy, the cold efficiency of veiled threats concealing ignorance over the genesis of certain protocol.
 But what was fascinating was that so many of these Wikipedians whose pages I visited, such as with Master of Puppets, professed anti-establishment attitudes, yet were simultaneously creating an Orwellian system to stop anyone who questioned them.